ritesh-1918/SPRINT/README.md

-# ClimaSpace
+# SPRINT

-ClimaSpace is a modern weather application built with Next.js, designed to provide real-time weather information and forecasts.
+SPRINT is a modern weather application built with Next.js, designed to provide real-time weather information and forecasts.
 It leverages the power of Gemini API for enhanced data processing and a sleek user interface for an intuitive experience.

 ## Features